turbot/powerpipe-mod-formula1/README.md

-# Formula1 Data Analysis Dashboard
+# Formula1 Data Analysis Mod for PowerPipe

 Formula 1 race data analysis using SQLite and PowerPipe.